Editor’s note: Homejoy has now closed down, unfortunately, it ran out of capital between funding rounds. (1 April, 2017)

 How do you see the future of Homejoy?

 Homejoy will be a globally operating company known for more than just cleaning, offering all the services we just talked about.
 I think it is about building a great brand.
 When people have a problem at home that they immediately think of Homejoy – they can pull up the phone and order us to get help whenever they want.

-What is the best advice you can give young entrepreneurs starting their own business?
+What is the best advice you can give young entrepreneurs?